 How to defer property tax payments

-see if you qualify for this program and get instructions on how to apply.
+Read more and get instructions on how to

 Apply or recertify

 Application—Oregon Senior and Disabled Citizen Property Tax Deferral150-490-014.
 Application to be filed with county assessor's office.

 - Recertification for the deferral program is required every two years.
 The Department of Revenue will mail out a recertification letter to you when you are required to recertify.
 This letter is mailed in February.
 You may recertify through

 Revenue Online using the letter ID number from the recertification letter OR you can fill out the paper copy and return it to the department at the address included with your letter.

 You can make payments electronically through Revenue Online.
 Revenue Online payment options include credit card, debit card, or bank account withdrawal.
 Make a payment now.